 Difference Between MVVM vs MVC

 MVC and MVVM are the famous design pattern used in software applications.
-The design patterns support to develop many applications which are meagrely combined for simple testing and maintenance.
-Here MVC is functioned by combining the operation of the controller, model and view and the MVVM are functioned by using ViewModel, Model, and View.
-The design patterns are designed to minimize the complexity of code in the presentation layer which makes the user interface error-free, clean, organized and manageable.
+The design patterns support to the development of many applications, which are meagrely combined for simple testing and maintenance.
+Here MVC is functioned by combining the controller’s operation, model and view, and the MVVM functioned using ViewModel, Model, and View.
+The design patterns are designed to minimize the complexity of code in the presentation layer, making the user interface error-free, clean, organized, and manageable.
 The comparison and difference between MVC and MVVM are explained in this article.

 Head to Head Comparison between MVVM vs MVC (Infographics)